amanahuja/amanahuja.github.io/content/garden/_index.md

 This area is experimental.
 Feedback on form or content is very welcome!

 Tip: Try navigating using the interactive graph below.
-A great place to start is [why is civil society important?](why-is-civil-society-important.md) is also a good place to start.
+A great place to start is ["Why is civil society important?"](why-is-civil-society-important.md).